Sustainable consumer behaviour

-Sustainable consumer behavior is the sub-discipline of consumer behavior that studies why and how consumers do or do not incorporate sustainability priorities into their consumption behavior.
+Sustainable consumer behavior is a sub-discipline of consumer behavior studying the impact of environmental awareness and sustainability goals on consumer choices.
 It studies the products that consumers select, how those products are used, and how they are disposed of in pursuit of consumers' sustainability goals.
+Sustainable consumer behavior seeks to understand all stages of the consumption process from a social, environmental, and marketing perspective.

 From a conventional marketing perspective, consumer behavior has focused largely on the purchase stage of the total consumption process.
 This is because it is the point at which a contract is made between the buyer and seller, money is paid, and the ownership of products transfers to the consumer.
 Yet from a social and environmental perspective, consumer behavior needs to be understood as a whole since a product affects all stages of a consumption process.